henryjfry/kodi-xtream-vod-addon/README.md

 ## Features

 - **Automatic VOD Library Integration:**
-  - Parses IPTV M3U playlists and creates `.strm` and `.nfo` files for movies and TV shows.
+  - Parses IPTV json responses and creates `.strm` and `.nfo` files for movies and TV shows.
   - Organises content into your chosen Movies and TV Shows directories for easy Kodi library scanning.
   - Fetches rich metadata and artwork from TMDb for a complete Kodi experience.
 - **Configurable:**
-  - Set working, movies, and TV shows directories.
+  - Set working, Movies, and TV Shows directories.
-  - Supports both Xtream API and direct M3U playlist URLs.
+  - Supports Xtream API only (if you need M3U playlist support use version 2.1, note that you will need to install the required python denpencies as they are not bundled prior to 2.5).
   - Adjustable update interval and time.
 - **Efficient & Safe:**
   - 24-hour caching to avoid unnecessary downloads and reduce risk of provider bans.